wuhanstudio/wuhanstudio/README.md

 ### Education

 - Currently a **Ph.D.
-Student** in Computer Science.
-University of Exeter, the U.K.
+Student** in Computer Science, University of Exeter, the U.K.
-- **M.Eng.** in Engineering Thermal Physics.
-Huazhong University of Science and Technology, China [2016-2019]
+- **M.Eng.** in Engineering Thermal Physics, Huazhong University of Science and Technology, China [2016-2019]
-- **B.Eng.** in Energy and Power Engineering.
-Huazhong University of Science and Technology, China [2012-2016]
+- **B.Eng.** in Energy and Power Engineering, Huazhong University of Science and Technology, China [2012-2016]

 ### Internship
 - AI Accelerator FPGA Intern in <a href="https://www.xilinx.com/">Xilinx</a>.